 Right in the centre of Cowbridge are two delightful spaces: Old Hall Gardens and Cowbridge Physic Garden.
 All plants in the Physic Garden were to be found in Britain before 1800 and are grouped together according to their uses for cooking, healing and dyeing fabric and wool.

-A great way to discover the town is to discover the Blue Plaques.
+A great way to discover the town's heritage is to seek out the Blue Plaques.

 Select pins on map to find out more